 Come unto Me all who are weak and heavy laden (Matthew 11:28)

-And as I sang on Sunday I heard the whisper in my heart to pray these words back to God.
+As I sang on Sunday I prayed these words back to God.

 More advent verses to consider: